2004 United States presidential election in North Dakota: By congressional district

 Due to the state's low population, only one congressional district is allocated.
-This district is called the At-Large district, because it covers the entire state, and thus is equivalent to the statewide election results.
+This district is an at-large district, because it covers the entire state, and thus is equivalent to the statewide election results.

 Electors

 Technically the voters of ND cast their ballots for electors: representatives to the Electoral College.
 ND is allocated 3 electors because it has 1 congressional district and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 3 electors, who pledge to vote for their candidate and his or her running mate.
 Whoever wins the majority of votes in the state is awarded all 3 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than his or her candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 13, 2004, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 All were pledged to and voted for Bush and Cheney: